Bookmark this page to receive notice of new classes in your area.

-Florida SARC team members must complete the following FEMA courses to deploy.
+Florida SARC team members must complete the following FEMA course to deploy to certain non-disaster related events.

 It is strongly recommended that each volunteer